-Scientists often use controlled experiments as their principle tool of investigation.
+Scientists use controlled experiments as their principle tool of investigation.
 Earth scientists must take a different approach, as there are no opportunities for global-scale controlled experiments.
-The common approach resembles a three-legged stool: observations, models, and laboratory experiments each play a vital role.
-Observations of atmospheric composition are made from ground-based, balloon-borne, aircraft and satellite instruments.
+The common approach resembles a three-legged stool: observations, models, and laboratory experiments.
+Each play a vital role.
+Observations of atmospheric composition are made from ground-based, balloon-borne aircraft and satellite instruments.
 There are special challenges to conceiving, building, and launching instruments that observe the earth from space.
 The multi-year, global datasets produced by NASA satellites over the past few decades have built a foundation for understanding the complex interactions of composition, circulation, and climate and for testing the modern computer models that are developed to predict atmospheric evolution for the coming decades and beyond.
 Together, increased understanding and critical testing using global datasets are the cornerstones of more certain prediction.

 Tuesday, April 14, 2015

 “My 30-plus year career in the atmospheric chemistry and dynamics laboratory at NASA’s Goddard Space Flight Center began in 1981 following a lengthy graduate school career that featured two universities, experimental work, development of a primitive atmospheric model, and a growing family.
 On arrival, I began to learn about atmospheric chemistry, especially that related to stratospheric ozone and the connections between chemistry and climate.
 The maze I call my scientific career is filled with unexpected twists and turns and even a few blind alleys, but most of the time satellite measurements of ozone and other trace gases helped me keep my bearings.
 Although complexity of Earth system modeling, computational requirements, and computational capabilities have all increased during my career, the ‘back-to-the-data’ approach has prevailed and is likely to continue to do so for decades to come.”